Best practices for magento 2 category page design

 8. Don’t reinvent the entire UI/UX wheel

-When on a big screen like a laptop, desktop, or middle-sized screen like tablet, users expect a sidebar for filtering products while sorting options at the top.
+When on a big screen like a laptop, desktop, or middle-sized screen like a tablet, users expect a sidebar for filtering products while sorting options at the top.
 But on small screens, they expect to see both at the top.
 While Magento offers endless options to customize, don’t deviate from the user’s expectations, and add an unnecessary learning curve to their existing shopping spree.

 And this is it for the Magento 2 category page design guide.
 More and more pointers like these come up and evolve when Magento 2 developers work on tons of features provided by Magento and explore them.
 But pay close attention to a visitor’s shopping behavior for proper utilization of categories and attributes to drive them to their desired product(s).